0lafe/payday_roguelike/README.md

 - Cost for rerolling
 - Remove sidejob menu for client in prelobby
 - Check out "Skip Mission" button
+- redo tier skip rewards to account for additional tier

 # BUGS